cjdoris/magdoc/README.md

 - MAGMA source files (extension `.magma`, `.mag` or `.m`)
 - Markdown files (extension `.markdown` or `.md`)

 For MAGMA files, line comments beginning `///` (but not `////`) are special *doc comments* with meanings described below.
-Markdown files are interpreted as if each line is a
+Markdown files are interpreted as if each line is a doc comment (without the leading `///`).

 - `/// TEXT` is markdown formatted documentation (note the space before `TEXT`).
 If they appear immediately after a sectioning command (with no intervening space) then they document the section; otherwise they document the next definition (usually an intrinsic).
 - `///# NAME` define sections.
 Additional `#`s give deeper sections.